GUIDE 2025

 What is HR Document Management?

-HR document management is the standardized and systematic management of all documents related to the Human Resource or HR department.
+HR document management is the standardized, systematic management of all documents related to the Human Resources (HR) department.

 What Does the HR Department Do?

 The most important asset of an organization is its human resource.
-The HR department at an organization performs many important functions related to the management of human resources.
+The HR department in an organization performs many important functions related to human resource management.

 Recruitment and Employee Onboarding